[above – the Quaker Meeting House, South Terrace, Hastings]

 If you would like to find out more about Quakerism, have a look at the page called “Introduction” .
 If you have had some contact with Quakers or if you have been reading about us and have been puzzled by some of the terms and phrases that we use, the page called “Language” will hopefully make everything clear!

 Be aware though that everything you read here is just one Quaker’s view.
 It is a view from the inside, and hopefully an accurate and an informed one, but it is not and cannot be in any way “definitive” or “official”.

 There are also links to other pages which may be of interest.
 If you are a Quaker from another town coming to Hastings on holiday or for a visit, you may be looking for information on how to find the local Quaker meeting, and perhaps wanting to read something about Hastings generally.
 There is also a link to the page called “Our Town” which will tell you about Hastings, past and present.

 There is also a page mainly for the benefit of local Quakers with a “calendar” listing the various events and activities we have coming up over the next few weeks.
-To access this calendar, click on the Tab marked “Activities” at the top of this page.
+To access this calendar, click on the Tab marked “Calendar” at the top of this page.

 Hastings Quakers meet for Worship every Sunday at 10.30 am in the Meeting House at 5 South Terrace, Hastings TN34 1SA (80 yards from the junction with Queens Road).
 See above for a link to the street map.

 You are welcome to join us for Worship: you do not have to be a Member, or to make any formal request or arrangement.
 Nobody will expect any commitment or make any demands on you: just come along, and see how you like it.
 That is how many of us started!

 The Meeting House has a sloping ramp at the entrance to try to facilitate access for wheelchair-users.
 Inside and to the left there is a specially designed toilet for the disabled which is reached by means of a short corridor 31 inches wide.